snowjaguar625/nodebestpractices/README.md

 **TL;DR:** Require modules at the beginning of each file, before and outside of any functions.
 This simple best practice will not only help you easily and quickly tell the dependencies of a file right at the top, but also avoids a couple of potential problems.

 **Otherwise:** Requiers are run syncronously by Node JS.
-If they are called from withing a function, it may block other requests from being handled at a more critical time.
+If they are called from within a function, it may block other requests from being handled at a more critical time.
 Also, if a required module or any of its own dependencies throw an error and crashes the server, it is best to find out about it as soon as possible, which might not be the case if that module is required from within a function.

 <br/><br/>

-## ![✔] 3.9 Do Require on folders, not directly on files
+## ![✔] 3.9 Do Require on the folders, not directly on the files

 **TL;DR:** When developing a module/library in a folder, place an index.js file that exposes the module's internals so every consumer will pass through it.
-This will serves as 'interface' to your module and ease future changes without breaking the contract.
+This serves as an 'interface' to your module and ease future changes without breaking the contract.

 **Otherwise:** Changing to the internal structure of files or the signature may break the interface with